attila-lendvai/maru/README.md

   - Use LLVM's [tablegen](https://llvm.org/docs/TableGen/index.html)
     definitions to generate machine code assemblers for various CPU architectures.
+It requires either:
-It requires either the reimplementation of the tablegen parser/logic in Maru (doesn't seem to be trivial), or writing C++ code (uhh!) to compile the data to something that is easy to work with in Maru.
+    - the reimplementation of the tablegen parser/logic in Maru (doesn't seem to be trivial),
+    - or using `source/assembler/run-llvm-tblgen.sh` to generate a json file from LLVM's tablegen data.

   - Maybe add [PEG-based tree rewriter](https://www.piumarta.com/S3-2010/)
     to the repo as a branch, and use it as a bootstrap stage.
 It seems to